lukegeiger/ghostkitchen/README.md

 The KitchenModule is composed of an OrderCooker and a ShelveOrderDistributor.
 An order cooker is responsible for taking in orders to cook, and notifying the consumer when they are finished.
 A ShelveOrderDistributor is responsible for shelving orders in the best possible place, removing them when a courier picks up them, or when there is overflow, or when an order decays.

-The ShelveOrderDistributor is composed of a OrderDecayMonitor that simply monitors the orders on its shelves and notifies the ShelveOrderDistributor when a order has gone bad.
+The ShelveOrderDistributor is composed of a OrderDecayMonitor that simply monitors the orders on its shelves and notifies the ShelveOrderDistributor when an order has gone bad.
 See Order Decay Extra Credit for more information.

 These two modules communicate with each other by being composed on the KitchenModule which listens to significant events from the Distributor and the Cooker.